MaAsai Mara Big Cat Photo Safari - February 2019

 The Masai Mara is regarded as one of the best wildlife viewing destinations in Africa and is renowned for its big cats, with lion, leopard and cheetah all in abundance.
 Our central location promises almost daily occurrences of big cat activity; there is every chance we will see lions stalking and cheetahs chasing down their prey.
 The Masai Mara has been featured in the BBC’s highly acclaimed documentary series The Hunt and Big Cat Diary, and we are likely to see many of the big cats that become stars of those series.

-In 2018 we are hosting three 8-day African Big Cat Photographic Safaris with David Lloyd.
+In 2019 we are hosting two 8-day African Big Cat Photographic Safaris with David Lloyd.

-To reserve your spot on this safari please email me at email@example.com or David at firstname.lastname@example.org
+To reserve your spot on this safari please email me at email@example.com and David at firstname.lastname@example.org

 The Maasai Mara is like no other place in Africa; the density of wildlife in the Maasai Mara is a photographer’s dream.
 The safaris will concentrate on zebra, giraffe, antelope, hippo, elephant, and of course the Maasai Mara’s famous big cats.
 We may even see serval, caracal, or a black rhino.
 All in all, these safaris produce life-long memories and the images often framed by the Mara’s famous sunrises, sunsets, and dramatic vistas.